It’s a popular company that provides people with top-quality plumbing products since 1873.

 ✓ Luxury Design

-At the very first glance, this toilet looks modern and luxurious.
+At first glance, this toilet looks modern and luxurious.
 Simple and minimalistic, the toilet features a compact flushing lever on the right side.
 What really helps this model stand out is the front base design, with nice, sharp edges – a total contrast to the smooth, round bowl.

 With an elongated bowl, this toilet is two inches longer than a typical model.
 The elongated style elevates this toilet to a modern and stylish look.
 However, this style may also make this toilet too large for small bathrooms, so be sure to take measurements before you buy.